100 Things To Do In Los Angeles Los Angeles 100Top One Hundred Things To Do In Los Angeles

 22 Olvera Street

-But if history doesn't grab you, Olvera Street is a nice place to eat and/or take a stroll down Mexico way.
+If history doesn't grab you, Olvera Street is a nice place to eat and/or take a stroll down Mexico way.
 It's the kind of place that makes the locals feel like they are they aren't.
+Olvera Street is world famous for its Mexican-style marketplace lined with street vendors, cafes, restaurants and gift shops selling Mexican dresses, leather huaraches, tooled belts, piñatas, and snacks like churros.

 Once you have had your fill of Mexico you can visit China(town) which is located nearby.
 In particular check out the Chinese Gate at the Mandarin Plaza.